mlpack/blog/content/blog/MarcosFinal.md

 ### Defeatist Traversers

 I have implemented *Hybrid SP-Tree Search* as defined in [[3]][3].
-We can control the hybrid by varying $\tau$.
-If $\tau$ is zero, we have a pure spill tree with defeatist search, very efficient but not accurate enough.
+We can control the hybrid by varying *tau*.
+If *tau* is zero, we have a pure spill tree with defeatist search, very efficient but not accurate enough.
-If $\tau$ is a very large number, then every node is a non-overlapping node and we get back to the traditional metric tree, with prunning rules, perfectly accurate but not very efficient.
+If *tau* is a very large number, then every node is a non-overlapping node and we get back to the traditional metric tree, with prunning rules, perfectly accurate but not very efficient.
-By setting different values for $\tau$, we have a trade-off between efficiency and accuracy.
+By setting different values for *tau*, we have a trade-off between efficiency and accuracy.

 Also, I implemented a Defeatist Dual Tree Traverser, where the *query tree* is built without overlapping.

-The `DefeatistDualTreeTraverser` is faster than the `DefeatistSingleTreeTraverser`, specially when the value of tau increases.
+The `DefeatistDualTreeTraverser` is faster than the `DefeatistSingleTreeTraverser`, specially when the value of *tau* increases.

 Some results can be seen in the next graphic for the dataset *isolet*.